Invariant measures concentrated on countable structures: Introduction

 \subsection{Main results}

 \ \\ Our main theorem characterizes countable infinite structures $\cM$ that admit invariant measures as those for which the pointwise stabilizer, in $\Aut(\cM)$, of an arbitrary finite tuple of $\cM$ fixes no additional points.
 For a countable language $L$, let $\Model$ be the Borel measure space of $L$-structures with underlying set $\Naturals$.
-(This is a standard space on which to consider invariant measures; we provide details regarding $\Model$ in \S\ref{logicaction}.)
+(This is a standard space on which to consider measures invariant under the action of the permutation group $\sym$; we provide details in \S\ref{logicaction}.)
 Then we have the following result.

 \begin{theorem} Let $L$ be a countable language, and let $\cM$ be a countable infinite $L$-structure.
-The following are equivalent: \begin{itemize} \item[(1)] There is a probability measure on $\Model$, invariant under the natural action of $\sym$ on $\Model$, that is concentrated on the set of elements of $\Model$ that are isomorphic to $\cM$. \item[(2)] Group-theoretic definable closure in $\cM$ is trivial, i.e., for every finite tuple $\aa\in\cM$, we have $\dcl_{\cM}(\aa)= \aa$, where $\dcl_{\cM}(\aa)$ is the collection of elements $b\in\cM$ that are fixed by all automorphisms of $\cM$ fixing $\aa$ pointwise. \end{itemize} \end{theorem}
+The following are equivalent: \begin{itemize} \item[(1)] There is a probability measure on $\Model$, invariant under the natural action of $\sym$ on $\Model$, that is concentrated on the set of elements of $\Model$ that are isomorphic to $\cM$. \item[(2)] The structure $\cM$ has trivial group-theoretic definable closure, i.e., for every finite tuple $\aa\in\cM$, we have $\dcl_{\cM}(\aa)= \aa$, where $\dcl_{\cM}(\aa)$ is the collection of elements of $\cM$ that are fixed by all automorphisms of $\cM$ fixing $\aa$ pointwise. \end{itemize} \end{theorem}

-Note that every finite structure admits a natural probability measure that is invariant to permutations of the underlying set.
-But also every finite structure has nontrivial definable closure, and so the statement of our result does not extend to finite structures.
+Note that every finite structure admits a natural probability measure that is invariant under permutations of the underlying set.
+But also every finite structure has nontrivial definable closure, and so the statement of this theorem does not extend to finite structures.

+Our main result is the equivalence of (1) and (2); but further, an observation of Kechris and Marks shows the additional equivalence with (3) in Theorem~\ref{maintheoremthree} below.

+For any structure $\cN \in \Model$, we write $\Aut(\cN)$ for its automorphism group considered as a subgroup of $\sym$, and take the action of $\Aut(\cN)$ on $\Model$ to be that given by the restriction of the natural action of $\sym$.